Last Updated on September 18, 2023 by Saskia Friedrich

 Hobonichi vs Bullet Journal

-While the bullet journal is an empty notebook, the Hobonichi planner is a yearly planner showing the months and days.
+While the bullet journal is an empty notebook, the Hobonichi Planner is a yearly planner showing the months and days.

-However, unlike other planners, the Hobonichi planner leaves you with lots of room for creativity.
+However, unlike other planners, the Hobonichi Planner leaves you with lots of room for creativity.
 This is another great system for combining both a journal and a planner.

 Full Focus Planner vs Bullet Journal